-The Potential for Cord Tissue Stem Cells
+The Regenerative Potential of Cord Tissue MSCs

 Human umbilical cord tissue is an abundant source of a special stem cell group known as mesenchymal stem cells (MSCs).
 Human Umbilical Cord Mesenchymal Stem Cells (hUC-MSCs) are being studied in pre-clinical research to determine their potential application in the treatment of Type 1 Diabetes.
 A report, published in Stem Cell Review authored by Anzalone et al, illustrates recent advances in successfully differentiating hUC-MSCs into mature islet-like clusters that possessed insulin-producing ability in vitro (in the laboratory) and in vivo (in the living organism) in an animal model of diabetes.